Blogger to WordPress: A Beginner’s Guide to Migrating Your Site Without Losing SEO

 Blogger is a reliable but simple blogging platform for creating and publishing blog posts.
 But when it comes to expanding your site towards a larger-scale project (such as a digital store), Blogger may not provide all the features you need.

-- Self-hosted — you can choose where to host your site, which allows for greater control on how much you spend, and what you get for it.
+- Self-hosted — you can choose where to host your site, which allows for greater control over how much you spend, and what you get for it.

 - Plugin and theme availability — tons of plugins and themes are available to shape your website into whatever you need it to be, and to extend its functionality.